daffwwz/python-nuclear-energy-analysis/README.md

 ## Findings
 ### Net Summer Capacity of Nuclear Energy
 This timeseries data explain the maximum output of nuclear generating units during peak summer conditions.
+This data basically tells us **how much reliable generation** we can count on during **peak demand periods** (usually in summer).
 ![alt text](images/net_summer_capacity.png)